bigmickey/bigmickey.github.io/_drafts/TavernTalkTable_CrabCove.md

 12 ..
 The clans of Great Fang - Boarmoars (Great Fang), Riders (Great Fang) 13 ..
 Grendel's Oak - Grendel is elven chieftain.
 His home is an enormous oak.
 Currently he has left his half-elf daughter Grendellan in charge.
 14 ..
 Wedding between Bloodan Warrer (heir) and Mary Gremoss daughter but she is in love with Bloodan's younger brother Yarlin.
+15 ..
+Merchant of rare and sometimes illegal goods e.g. goblet carved from the shell of a silver dragon egg, special material components